A Headlamp is a Flashlight for your Head

 You definitely need both hands while setting up camp.
 If that happens to be during the evening, a headlamp saves the day compared to a handheld flashlight.

-The Bad Things About a Headlamp
+The Not-so-good Things about a Headlamp

 Could Be Annoying To Others Close By